 This article reviews hotels in Seattle with the best club or executive lounges.
 By reviewing each of these club lounges, in turn, I conclude which hotel club lounge comes in at the top and which hotel I would select as having the best club lounge in Seattle.

-If you want club lounge access for free, book a standard room at the InterContinental in New York, Paris or London, which partner with our luxury travel concierge and you will get a room upgrade and FREE club lounge access.
-This free lounge access has to be one of the best hotel deals in New York, Paris and London!
+If you want club lounge access for free, book a standard room at the InterContinental in New York, Paris, or London, which partner with our luxury travel concierge and you will get a room upgrade and free club lounge access.
+This free lounge access has to be one of the best hotel deals in New York, Paris, and London!

-Luxury hotels in Seattle include the Four Seasons Hotel Seattle, Loews Hotel 1000, Thompson Seattle and The Fairmont Olympic Hotel.
-We can’t get you free club lounge access at these luxury hotels, but don’t worry, book via our luxury travel concierge and you will get the following free benefits at ALL Four Seasons hotels and similar benefits at all the other hotels outlined, for the same price as their websites:
+Luxury hotels in Seattle include the Four Seasons Hotel Seattle, Loews Hotel 1000, Thompson Seattle, and The Fairmont Olympic Hotel.
+We can’t get you free club lounge access at these luxury hotels, but don’t worry, book via our luxury travel concierge and you will get the following free benefits at all Four Seasons hotels and similar benefits at all the other hotels outlined, for the same price as their websites:

-Breakfast for two people per bedroom.
+- Breakfast for two people per bedroom

-Upgrade of one category, based on availability at time of check-in (this usually excludes suites).
+- Upgrade of one category, based on availability at time of check-in (this usually excludes suites)

-Early check-in/late check-out, subject to availability.
+- Early check-in/late check-out, subject to availability

-Complimentary basic Internet in all guest rooms.
+- Complimentary basic Internet in all guest rooms

-Complimentary welcome gift (usually a box of chocs, bottle of wine etc).
+- Complimentary welcome gift (usually a box of chocs, bottle of wine etc)

 I have compiled a list below containing the club lounges available across luxury hotels in Seattle.
 I list the ones I consider to be the best at the top.
-I will be reviewing each of these Seattle hotel club lounges in detail in turn, so that you know what you will get if you book a room with club lounge access, or get upgraded to a club lounge for free because of your loyalty status.
+I will be reviewing each of these Seattle hotel club lounges in detail in turn, so that you know what you will get if you book a room with club lounge access or get upgraded to a club lounge for free because of your loyalty status.

 1. Sheraton Grand Seattle

-Located in the city’s vibrant core, the Sheraton Grand Seattle offers gourmet dining and bars, world-class shopping, exciting entertainment, and iconic local attractions including the Pike Place Market, Space Needle and Chihuly Garden & Glass Museum.
+Located in the city’s vibrant core, the Sheraton Grand Seattle offers gourmet dining and bars, world-class shopping, exciting entertainment, and iconic local attractions including the Pike Place Market, Space Needle, and Chihuly Garden & Glass Museum.
 You can redeem or earn Marriott Bonvoy points here as this is a category 5 hotel which requires around 35,000 points per night.

 As one of only seven Sheraton hotels in North America to earn the esteemed Grand designation, you can book into this hotel with confidence, knowing that this Sheraton is one of the best.
 Book via our luxury travel concierge and we can usually secure an even better deal.
 With our rates, you will still earn your usual points and benefit from your Bonvoy status.

-Add to that, the Sheraton Grand Seattle recently completed a multimillion-dollar transformation featuring all-new guest rooms, an expanded Sheraton Club Lounge, and modern meeting & event spaces.
-The swimming pool is on the 35th floor and there is also an excellent gym on the same floor.
+Add to that.
+The Sheraton Grand Seattle recently completed a multimillion-dollar transformation featuring all-new guest rooms, an expanded Sheraton Club Lounge, and modern meeting & event spaces.
+The swimming pool is on the 35th floor, and there is also an excellent gym on the same floor.

 The stylish new lobby showcases the hotel’s private art collection featuring local artists while Starbucks in the foyer will service all your coffee and snack needs.
-The Sheraton Grand features several dining options including Loulay Kitchen & Bar by James Beard award-winning chef Thierry Rautureau.
+The Sheraton Grand features several dining options, including Loulay Kitchen & Bar by James Beard award-winning chef Thierry Rautureau.

 We like the stylish lamps, the chaise long by the window allowing you to relax while looking out at the twinkling skyline, and the practical table with two chairs in case you want to eat in your room.
-Ordinary and club rooms have either a King bed or 2 double beds rather than queen beds
+Ordinary and club rooms have either a King bed or 2 double beds rather than queen beds.

 The club lounge is modern and on one of the top floors with staggering views.
 Bar stools and high tables are arranged around the edge, so you can work, eat or drink whilst looking out of the windows.
-The decor is in pines with bright funky colours.
-It makes me immediately think of IKEA, but a classier version.
+The decor is in pines with bright funky colors.
+It makes me immediately think of IKEA but a classier version.
 You can see a shot of this lounge in the image above.

-The hotel and lounge are both popular and both get rave reviews and repeat bookings.
-The attraction of the hotel is its location in the heart of downtown just 2 minutes walk from Macy’s and less than this to Nordstroms and the Pacific Center, its excellent refurbishment and its club lounge.
+The hotel and lounge are both popular, and both get rave reviews and repeat bookings.
+The attraction of the hotel is its location in the heart of downtown, just 2 minutes walk from Macy’s and less than this to Nordstroms and the Pacific Center, its excellent refurbishment, and its club lounge.

-Breakfast in the club lounge is a cold spread of hard boiled eggs, cinnamon and maple puff pastries, bagels, bread, cream cheese, jams, granola, cereals and hot oatmeal.
+Breakfast in the club lounge is a cold spread of hard-boiled eggs, cinnamon and maple puff pastries, bagels, bread, cream cheese, jams, granola, cereals, and hot oatmeal.
 Fresh fruit is cut up and included watermelon, berries, pineapple, or you can pick up whole bananas, apples, and oranges from the fruit bowl.
 Drinks include juices and coffee and hot chocolate.

 When considering the Sheraton’s location and club lounge, you might decide that this hotel is a better choice, value-wise, than the more luxury Seattle Fairmont and the Pan Pacific.
 The best hotel in Seattle is, however, the Four Seasons, so if you can afford it and aren’t hunting down a club lounge, we always recommend this hotel for the best experience of all.

 Remember to book via our luxury travel concierge.
-You will get the same prices and all your usual points and elite benefits, but we can also add in additional benefits, depending on the hotel, such as a room upgrade, free breakfast, free credit to spend in the hotel and more.
+You will get the same prices and all your usual points and elite benefits, but we can also add in additional benefits, depending on the hotel, such as a room upgrade, free breakfast, free credit to spend in the hotel, and more.

 2. Hilton Seattle

 Although this is not the most luxury hotel in Seattle, the Hilton Seattle is a solid choice with an executive floor and lounge.
-It is just around the corner from the Sheraton which we reviewed above.
+It is just around the corner from the Sheraton, which we reviewed above.

 This is the only club lounge in Seattle which offers complimentary beer and wine, served from 5 to 7 pm every night.
-As this may well be a deal breaker for your club lounge choice, we have positioned this executive lounge at “best lounge position 2”, even though I prefer the look and style of the Hyatt lounge in position 3.
+As this may well be a deal-breaker for your club lounge choice, we have positioned this executive lounge at “best lounge position 2”, even though I prefer the look and style of the Hyatt lounge in position 3.

 This Executive Lounge offers wonderful views along with breakfast and evening light bites, as you would expect from a club lounge.
-All-day soft drinks and basic snacks along with free alcoholic drinks available in the happy hour from 5-7pm mean that this lounge will keep you fed and watered throughout the day.
+All-day soft drinks and basic snacks along with free alcoholic drinks available in the happy hour from 5-7 pm mean that this lounge will keep you fed and watered throughout the day.
 During happy hour you can choose from a variety of beers as well as white and red wine, plus a great selection of fruit, cheese, crackers, and usually a hot item.

 Rooms are large and quiet with great views (anything above the 19th floor offers jaw-dropping vistas).
-The only downers relating to this hotel are that the lobby is unimpressive and hardly a lobby at all and the decor in the rooms is uninspiring and feels dated with old fashioned headboards.
+The only downers relating to this hotel are that the lobby is unimpressive and hardly a lobby at all, and the decor in the rooms is uninspiring and feels dated with old fashioned headboards.